stephengold/Maud/README.md

  + from among the children of the selected bone.

-It also enables you to navigate the bone hierarchy "By parent" or step through bones in numerical order ("Previous" and "Next").
+It also enables you to navigate the bone hierarchy "By parent" or cycle through bones in numerical order ("Previous" and "Next").

 The Bone Tool provides a more convenient interfaces to these same selection options.